UnityTech/unity-ssdlc/Contribution_Template.md

 ## Recommendations
 ### Section-1
 ###### Description
-_Provide a description of the risk to be mititgated by this best practice._
+_Provide a description of the risk to be mitigated by this best practice._
 ###### Why We Care
 _Explain the actual real world impact of this risk.
 If possible, provide industry specific relevance._
 ###### How to Fix?